OutsideIT/FireMotD/readme.md

- -v | --verbose            Verbose mode (shows messages) -V | --version            Shows version information and exits -t | --theme <Theme Name> Shows Motd info on screen, based on the chosen theme -C | --colortest          Prints color test to screen.
- -M | --colormap           Prints color test to screen, with color numbers in it.
- -U | --updates            Checks for system updates and prints count to stdout -S | --saveupdates        Checks for system updates and saves count to disk
+ -v | --verbose            Verbose mode (shows messages) -V | --version            Shows version information and exits -t | --theme <Theme Name> Shows Motd info on screen, based on the chosen theme -C | --colortest          Prints color test to screen -M | --colormap           Prints color test to screen, with color numbers in it -U | --updates            Checks for system updates and prints count to stdout -S | --saveupdates        Checks for system updates and saves count to disk
                            same as [ FireMotD -U > /var/tmp/updatecount.txt ]